On this page

 Overview (What is Form I-601A?)

-To be eligible, applicants must be physically present in the United States, at least 17 years of age, and have an immigrant visa case pending with the Department of State (DOS).
-USCIS requires that applicants meet all eligibility requirements, including appearing for a biometric services appointment at a USCIS Application Support Center (ASC).
+Additionally, they must have an immigrant visa case pending with the Department of State (DOS) and have paid the immigrant visa processing fee.
+USCIS requires that all eligibility requirements are met, including appearing for a biometric services appointment at a USCIS Application Support Center (ASC).

 First page of I-601A form